viadee/javaAnchorFrontend/README.md

 # javaAnchorFrontend

-A friendly frontend to provide Anchor-Explanations for machine learning models.
+A friendly frontend to provide Anchor-Explanations for machine learning models